Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 4. Agents can send letters to others more than one cell away
 5. A letter ledger, akin to an edge-list of a network
-6. Agents can move purposefully in the direction of more 'famous' agents, i.e. those who receive a lot of letters
+6. Agents can move purposefully in the direction of more 'famous' agents, i.e. those who receive many letters

 Of course, this model is still quite a distance away from being a plausible model of the Republic of Letters, but it has some of the most important base features.